xenon-middleware/xenon-all/README.md

 # xenon-all

-Xenon artifiact with all adaptors included
+Xenon artifact with all adaptors included